 Cross-Posted from HIV.gov blog

-HHS has supported the development of a toolkit that can help state Medicaid programs and health departments to work together to improve viral suppression rates among people living with HIV, making them healthier and preventing new HIV infections.
-Advocates may be interested in this as well so that they can use this information to work with officials in their state to develop or adapt programs that have benefitted people living with HIV in other states.
+HHS has supported the development of a toolkit that can help state Medicaid programs and health departments to work together to improve viral suppression rates among people living with HIV.
+Ultimately making them healthier, and preventing new HIV infections.
+Advocates may be interested in this as well.
+They can use this information to work with officials in their state to develop or adapt programs that have benefited people living with HIV in other states.

 Did you know that Medicaid is the largest source of health care coverage for people living with HIV in the U.S.?
 Well, it is.
 This means it can be a key tool in national efforts to improve health outcomes for people living with HIV, reduce HIV-related disparities, and reduce new HIV infections.
-Collaboration between state Medicaid and health department HIV programs is integral to providing high-quality, comprehensive healthcare to people living with HIV so they can achieve and maintain viral suppression, improve their health, and prevent transmitting HIV to others.
+Collaboration between state Medicaid and health department HIV programs is integral to providing high-quality, comprehensive healthcare to people living with HIV.
+Allowing them to achieve and maintain viral suppression, improve their health, and prevent transmitting HIV to others.

 According to a 2017 analysis by the Kaiser Family Foundation, 4 in 10 people living with HIV receive Medicaid

-Recent additions to the toolkit reflect lessons from the HIV Health Improvement Affinity Group, which offered support to state Medicaid and health department officials working together to improve rates of sustained viral suppression among Medicaid and Children’s Health Insurance Program (CHIP) beneficiaries living with HIV.
-The 19 states that elected to participate in the Affinity Group received 12 months of technical assistance (October 2016 - October 2017) to develop and implement quality improvement projects to improve viral suppression among beneficiaries.
+Recent additions to the toolkit reflect lessons from the HIV Health Improvement Affinity Group.
+It offered support to state Medicaid and health department officials.
+They worked together to improve rates of sustained viral suppression among Medicaid and Children’s Health Insurance Program (CHIP) beneficiaries living with HIV.
+The 19 states that elected to participate in the Affinity Group received 12 months of technical assistance (October 2016 - October 2017).
+During this time they developed and implemented quality improvement projects to improve viral suppression among beneficiaries.